-In addition to our freshly ground coffee we have added cold bottled water,
+In addition to our freshly ground coffee we offer complimentary cold bottled

-cokes and Snapple.
+water, cokes and Snapple.
 We also provide fresh fruit in a transparent

-Thanks for reading – we appreciate your business and enjoy your evening.
+Thanks for reading – we appreciate your business.
+Enjoy your weekend!

 Disclaimer – The content in this newsletter and on the GoldDealer.com website